2010 Connecticut elections

 Elections for state and federal offices for the 2010 election cycle in Connecticut, US, were held on Tuesday, November 2, 2010.
 Any necessary primary elections for the Republican and Democratic parties were held on Tuesday, August 10, 2010.

 Five of the six statewide positions, as well as the state's Class III U.S. Senate seat, were filled by new individuals by these elections, as their respective incumbents either had chosen to retire or seek other offices.

-Federal offices up for election
+Federal offices

 U.S. Senate

 Five-term incumbent Senator Christopher J. Dodd announced in January 2010 that he would not seek re-election, thus creating an open seat for the November 2010 election.
 Incumbent Democratic state Attorney General Richard Blumenthal easily secured his party's nomination for the Senate in May, while the Republican candidate was officially decided by primary vote of the state's Republican electorate.
 State party-endorsed candidate Linda McMahon defeated challengers Peter Schiff and Rob Simmons in the August 10 contest.

 In the election, Blumenthal defeated McMahon 636,040 votes (55.16%) to 498,341 (43.22%).